PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Our Method:

 We consider a similar setup to~\cite{chang2020procedure}: given the start visual observation $o_t$ and a visual goal $o_g$ that indicates the desired outcome for a particular task.
 During training, we have access to the observation-action pairs $\{(o_{t:g}, a_{t:g})\}\sim\pi_E$ that were collected by an expert attempting to reach the goals.
 When testing, only the start visual observation $o_t$ and a visual goal $o_g$ are given.
 Our objective is to plan a sequence of actions $[\hat{a}_t, \dots, \hat{a}_{t+T-1}]$ that can bring the underlying state of $o_t$ to that of $o_g$. $T$ is the horizon of planning, which means the number of task-level action steps the model is allowed to take.
 Figure~\ref{fig:overview} shows a goal-oriented plannable example where the intermediate steps of performing a complex planning task are planned.

 Our key insight is that the compounding error can be reduced by jointly learning the state and action representation with Transformer-based architecture.
-As shown in the overall architecture in Figure~\ref{fig:framework}, the procedure planning problem $p(\hat{a}_{1:T}\vert o_1, o_T)$ is formulated as
+As shown in the overall architecture in Figure~\ref{fig:framework}, the procedure planning problem $p(\hat{a}_{1:T}\vert o_1, \jk{o_g})$ is formulated as \jk{maximizing the probability}

 \begin{footnotesize}

 \end{footnotesize} In the following sections, we first discuss how to encode the latent semantic representation.
 Then, we will introduce how to solve the long-term procedure planning task with transformer-based architecture.
 Lastly, we will discuss how to apply learned representation to solve the procedure planning by integrating Beam Search.